sequinstream/sequin/README.md

 # Sequin

 > [!IMPORTANT]
 > Sequin is still pre-alpha.
-Join the [release list](https://sequinstream.com/alpha) to get notified when we launch.
+Join the [release list](https://sequinstream.com/alpha) to get notified when we hit alpha.

 ## What is Sequin?